On this page

 - Students are responsible for the contents of their rooms, cars, lockers, or person regardless of claims of personal ownership.
 Students may also be held responsible for shared common areas.

 - Students and Student Organizations are responsible for the conduct of their guests and should be with guests at all times.
-Guests may be removed from the College at the discretion of Public Safety.
+Guests may be removed from the College at the discretion of Campus Safety.

 - If an incident report involves more than one charged student, or if there is more than one incident involving the same student, the Procedural Coordinator, or designee, in their discretion, may determine whether an Administrative Hearing concerning each incident will be conducted either separately or jointly.

 - Student Organizations

 - Student organizations may be held accountable under the Community Standards for the Student Organization’s misconduct and/or for the misconduct of any one or more of its leaders, members, guests, or other representatives.

 - The Student Organization must designate one representative for the Student Organization by written notice to the Procedural Coordinator or designee within 3 days of being sent notice of alleged violations of the Community Standards.
 The designated representative will represent the Student Organization during the student Conduct Process.

 - Review of allegations of misconduct of individual student members will be determined under the Community Standards prior to determination of Student Organization alleged violations.